Information and guidelines for a smooth workflow

 Dividing the model into assemblies

-We advise to divide models into assemblies for a better overview and a faster drilling process.
+We advise to divide models into assemblies for a better overview and faster processing in IronCAD.
 E.g. when dowels need to be drilled into a panel, put the respective dowels and panel together into one assembly.
 An additional advantage of grouping them is that the dowels can easily be calculated according to a pattern that relies on the panel size.

 The use of smart panels (For Pro/CAM users)